Joseph Pyrz

 At the opening of an exhibition in 2006, Pyrz said, "Sculpture for me is space, form and time.
 It is a different dimension than painting.
 Painting for me is poetry, it is a kind of momentary explosion of very reflective inspiration.
 On the contrary, sculpture, as if it were vowing to time, develops in time [and] space."

 In the 1980s, Pyrz became friends with the French composter Olivier Messiaen and his wife Yvonne Loriod.
 Messiaen commissioned a sculpture of St. François d'Assise that was displayed at the Opéra Garnier during performances in 1983.

 He also became friends with French art collectors Jacqueline and Claude Reslinger.
 Pyrz was living in Paris but made an annual trip back to Gawłówek and would visit the Reslingers on the way.
 When the Reslingers moved to Schorbach on the Palatinate border, they asked Pyrz for a sculpture to display in their garden.
 Pyrz eventually created more than 30 sculptures for the Reslingers, including the Ten Commandments in reddish-brown sandstone.
 To display Pyrz's life-sized wooden sculptures, Reslingers built a wood and glass house and a 300-meter Great Garden in Schorbach, now called the Centre d'Art.

-His works are on display in cathedrals through Europe and the UK, including the Basilca of the Sacré-Cœur in Paris, Częstochowa Cathedral in Poland, and Durham Cathedral and Chester Cathedral in the United Kingdom.
+His works are on display in cathedrals through Europe and the UK, including the Basilica of the Sacré-Cœur in Paris, Częstochowa Cathedral in Poland, and Durham Cathedral and Chester Cathedral in the United Kingdom.
 His sculptures include a representation of Saint Rita at the Basilica of Sacré Coeur de Montmartre, a statue of the Annunciation at the Galilee Chapel at Durham Cathedral in England, and a carving of St. Werburgh in the Lady Chapel at Chester Cathedral.
 In 1988, he staged a travelling exhibition in England.
 Eleven works are on display at the Spiritual Centre of the Pomarèd, seven in wood and four in stone.

 A selection of his works and their locations include: